Albury: Climate

 Albury has a mild, temperate climate, with cool, damp winters and warm to hot, mostly dry, summers.
 Under the Köppen climate classification, Albury has a humid subtropical climate (Cfa), but would have tendencies of a Mediterranean climate (Csa) as well.

 In high summer, the mean daily maximum temperature is 31 C with low humidity; however, this is subject to substantial daily variation.
 An average of 17 days with a maximum above 35 C occur in this summer period, with many cooler days.
 Mean mid winter maxima are 12 C with many cloudy days, and is likewise the wettest season.
 Albury gets approximately 20 days per year featuring minima of below freezing, though the cloud cover tends to limit frost.
 Sleet may occur during the winter months, but settling snowfalls are very rare, with the last significant snowfall in July 1966.
 The highest temperature recorded at Albury was 46.1 °C on 4 January 2020, and the lowest temperature was −4.0 °C recorded on 8 August 1994 (both at the Airport AWS station).

 Albury's mean annual rainfall is 699.1 mm.
 Rainfall peaks distinctly in the winter months with a high mean of 75.9 mm in July and August, comparing with the February low of 42.1 mm.
 Albury has quite a high evaporation rate in summer, giving the environment a relatively arid appearance.
-The city enjoys a high amount of sunshine, getting around 108 days of clear skies annually (with the majority in summer and early autumn).
+The city has a high amount of sunshine, getting around 108 days of clear skies annually (with the majority in summer and early autumn).
 The sunniest month is January, with 14.6 clear days (and 7.7 cloudy days), and the cloudiest month is July, with 17.5 cloudy days (and 3.9 clear days).